Programs & Tours

 2nd Sunday Birding at Wave Hill

 Welcome migratory birds back to Wave Hill this spring!
-Explore the gardens and woodlands with guides Paul Keim and Gabriel Willow to look for resident and migratory birds as they pass through on their journey north, or settle down for the season.
-Birders of all levels welcome.
-A limited number of binoculars, monoculars and walking sticks are available to borrow at the Perkins Visitor Center.
-Ages 10 and older welcome with an adult.
-Severe weather cancels.
+Explore the gardens and woodlands with naturalist Gabriel Willow to look for resident and rare birds as they pass through on their northern journey or settle down for the season.

 View Event →